-Additional Expectation:
+Additional Expectations:

-1. All students submit abstracts to NSGC, ACMG or ASHG (where ever appropriate) for platform or poster presentation at the next year's meetings.
+- 1. All students should work with their Committee Chair/Research Mentor to refine the manuscript to be submitted for publication. - 2.
+All students should submit abstracts to NSGC, ACMG or ASHG (whereever appropriate) for platform or poster presentation at the next year's meetings.